 Tesuque Pueblo salt and pepper shakers, 1-3/4″ high.
 Unsigned.

-I’m embarrassed to show these.
 These poster paint-decorated kitchen items are not exactly the epitome of pueblo craftsmanship.
 But I show them to demonstrate how pueblo potters make many different items.
 And actually, what’s wrong with making something functional, such as salt and pepper shakers?
 I date these to the 70’s or 80’s.
 Two women at the Fremont Sunday Market needed to sell something to help them pay for gas, for their trip back across the Cascade Mountains, to their home.
 I gave them a twenty.
+Every collector I know has at least one pair of pueblo S&P’s in his/her collection.
+We can’t stop….

 Cochiti Pueblo story teller, 4″ high.
 Signed Joanne Trujillo.

 I just had to have a storyteller figure, aka singing mother.
-But instead of saving up to buy a truly authentic one, I paid sixty bucks at a Seattle Native American art store known as Orca Bay, for this not-so-authentic one.
-It was fired and then painted.
-A good one would be decorated with glaze, and then fired.
-Joanne Trujillo made this about 15 years ago.
+But instead of saving up to buy a truly exceptional one, I paid sixty bucks at a Seattle Native American art store known as Orca Bay, for this one.
+It looks like it was fired and then painted.
+Joanne Trujillo (R.I.P.) made this about 15 years ago.
 I advise spending more money if you really want one.
 A few hundred bucks will buy a much better one which you can treasure.
 I’ve put this one on sale a couple of times.
 As you can see, nobody stepped up to take it off my hands.

 This was a gift from my ex-brother-in-law.
-He collects vintage pueblo pottery, as do I. However, he decided to get me a piece of contemporary pottery in Ruidoso, NM.
-The pretty little vase came with a tag identifying it as Apache pottery.
-The Apaches do not have a pueblo culture; however, some of their pottery looks similar to pueblo pottery.
-But I looked at the bottom of this pot, which shows a Kokopelli (flute player) incised into the clay before it was fired.
+He collects vintage pueblo pottery, as do I. However, he decided to get me a piece of contemporary pottery in the mountain resort town of Ruidoso, NM. — Not sure why….
+The little vase came with a tag identifying it as Apache pottery.
+The Apaches do not have a pueblo culture.
+I looked at the bottom of this pot, which shows a Kokopelli (flute player) incised into the clay.
 I looked at the incised decoration on its surface, which represents bird feathers.
-The incised design and Kokopelli figure tell me that this is contemporary Navaho pottery.
-I used to have many pieces, when I had room for a bigger collection.
+The incised design and Kokopelli figure tell me that this is contemporary Navajo pottery.
+I recently posted it on a Native American pottery collecting group, and learned that, not only is it Navajo; it was made from a green-ware pot.
+The potter did not make the pot from scratch; he just worked on it after it came out of the mold.
 When new in 1998, this probably brought about twenty dollars.
 I decided to include it here, since my stated intent is to show you the remainder of my pottery collection. — If you like the way it looks, buy one….

 Sioux vase, 5″ high.
 Signed D. Red Elk SP-RC-SD.